anksbhat/python_ml_practice/README.md

 # ML_ALGORITHMS
-A 100 days challenge to practice 1 ML algorithm and understanding math
+A 100 days challenge to practice one ML algorithm and understanding math everyday